qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 # Intro

-Laravel, Vue & Nuxt, a Listing Directory & Job Board Theme
+Laravel, Vue & Nuxt, a Listing Directory, Blog & Job Board Theme.

 ## About and demo

-This app was born out of my desire to create a minimalist Listing Directory & Job Board Theme.
+This app was born out of my desire to create a minimalist Listing Directory, Blog & Job Board Theme.

 [Play around with the demo app](https://www.myissue.io)

 # Technologies and Frameworks

-Cutting-Edge Technologies and Frameworks.
 Developed with Laravel, Vue 3, Vite, Vuex, Inertia and Tailwind CSS.

 # Installation